Version Control For Campaigning

 -

-Lack of Training: Failing to train team members on how to use version control tools can lead to confusion and errors.
+Lack of Training: Failing to train team members on how to use the version control system can lead to errors and inefficiencies.

 -